DhruvS1213/dwe_admin/README.md

     npm install

 3. Then enter into the server directory and enter 'grunt serve'.
 This will host the server script on localhost:9000.

- ***[IMPORTANT]
-4. Specify the path to static serve the uploaded files correctly.
-   Change path correctly at the following location: server/app.js --> line 38
-      app.use('/server', express.static('absolute path of server folder'));